coheff/alfred-hunt-tor/README.md

 An Alfred torrent search workflow powered by Go

 # Download & installation
 Grab the the latest version from the [releases page](https://github.com/coheff/alfred-hunt-tor/releases/tag/v0.1.0).
-Double click workflow file to import into Alfred.
+Double click workflow file to import into Alfred. \
+If running on macOS Catalina or later, you _**MUST**_ add Alfred to the list of security exceptions for running unsigned software.
+Step-by-step instructions are available on the awgo wiki [here](https://github.com/deanishe/awgo/wiki/Catalina).

 # Usage
 Trigger a search using the keyword `t` followed by a search query. \